Good design vs bad design matters when it comes to your website.

 That way, the menu is very clear that there is only one real selection to make where the multiple choices are, this way your users aren’t confused as to which navigation to choose from and the choice is clear.

 Also, be careful with menus that are way too long.
-I’ve come across many websites that the menu is so long that the fly out or dropdown menus are so long that they actually go off screen.
-This is not only bad for the user, it can causes distrust due to poor quality, and often the code will not work correctly causing even more problems, further reducing the trust of the users.
+I’ve come across many websites that the menu is so long that the flyout or dropdown menus are so long that they actually go off screen.
+This is not only bad for the user, but it can also causes distrust due to poor quality, and often the code will not work correctly causing even more problems, further reducing the trust of the users.
 If a menu is going to be incredibly long, try breaking it up into categories to aid in navigation.

 The User Interface and User Experience go hand-in-hand.
 When the interface is easy to navigate, the experience on the website is heightened.
 The quicker the user can find what they need, how they interact with it, the better experience they will have.
-Now good navigation doesn’t mean everything has to be laid out in just some form of list.
+Now good navigation doesn’t mean everything has to be laid out in just some form of a list.
 Users can have interactive boxes that reveal information.
 There can be expandable sections, animations, and a bunch of other fun and interactive elements that can make the website an enjoyable experience.

 However, it’s best not to hide crucial elements such as the navigation as that can negatively affect the user’s experience on the website.

 Design goes beyond just the visuals when it comes to websites.
 With the advancements of coding, you can go as far as modifying how the mouse cursor interacts with the website as well.
 There are a few times where it makes sense to hijack the user’s scrolling feature but this is usually pretty rare.
 When a user is used to how their mouse scrolls the page, then suddenly it changes, has elastic scrolling, or smooth scrolling features, though it might look cool, it’s usually not very welcomed by the user.
-If this feature makes them frustrated, you can
+If this feature makes them frustrated, you may

 When it comes to scrolling, it’s usually best to allow the user to keep what they are used to unless there is a very specific feature for this.
 An example would be a full page scroll at a time.
 Some sites are set up not to be scrolled, but to be viewed as a slideshow.
 Though hardly my favorite type of site, they have their place and the experience may not be achieved if the scrolling isn’t hijacked.
 Don’t just go with what you think looks cool or seems fun to you, think of your audience.
 Will it enhance or diminish their experience on your website by adding a feature such as this?